classgraph/classgraph/README.md

 ### 4. Matching classes with a specific annotation or meta-annotation

-FastClassPathScanner can detect classes that have a class annotation that matches a given annotation.
+FastClassPathScanner can detect classes that have a specified class *annotation* or *meta-annotation*.

-There are also methods `List<String> getNamesOfClassesWithAnnotation(String annotationClassName)` and `List<String> getNamesOfClassesWithAnnotation(Class<?> annotationClass)` that can be called after `.scan()` to find the names of the classes that have a given annotation (whether or not a corresponding match processor was added to detect this).
-These methods will return the matching classes without calling the classloader, whereas if a match processor is used, the classloader is called first (using Class.forName()) so that a class reference can be passed into the match processor.

-All of these methods work for both annotations and *meta-annotations*.
 A meta-annotation is an annotation that annotates another annotation.
 If annotation A annotates annotation B, and annotation B annotates class C, then annotation A is also resolved as annotating class C. Cycles in the annotation graph are also handled: if annotation A annotates annotation B, and annotation B annotates both annotation A and class C, then both annotatons A and B are resolved as annotating class C, because class C is reachable along the directed annotation graph from both A and B.

 Java's reflection methods (e.g. Class.getAnnotations()) do not directly return meta-annotations (they only look one level back up the annotation graph), but FastClasspathScanner's methods follow the transitive closure of annotations, so you can scan for both annotations and meta-annotations using the same API.
 This allows for OO-like multi-level inheritance of annotated traits.
 (Compare with @dblevins' [metatypes](https://github.com/dblevins/metatypes/).)

+You can scan for classes with a given annotation or meta-annotations by calling `.matchClassesWithAnnotation()` with a `ClassAnnotationMatchProcessor` parameter before calling `.scan()`.
+This method will call the classloader on each matching class (using `Class.forName()`) so that a class reference can be passed into the match processor.
+There are also methods `List<String> getNamesOfClassesWithAnnotation(String annotationClassName)` and `List<String> getNamesOfClassesWithAnnotation(Class<?> annotationClass)` that can be called after `.scan()` to return the names of the classes that have a given annotation (whether or not a corresponding match processor was added to detect this) without calling the classloader.

 N.B.
 There are also convenience methods for matching classes that have *any of* a given list of annotations (an "or" operator), and methods for matching classes that have *all of* a given list of annotations (and "and" operator).